-OPERATION: The smoke alarm is operating once AC power is applied, fresh batteries are installed and testing is complete.
+OPERATION: The smoke alarm is operating once A.C. power is applied and testing is complete.
 When the smoke alarm ionization chamber senses products of combustion, the horn will sound a loud (85db) temporal alarm until the sensing chamber is cleared of smoke particles.